johnx25bd/geoprompt/data/SCHEMA.md

 # Collecting Schema Data

 We need to provide database schema data to the model so it can make predictions.
+This will become part of the prompt, so the LLM knows how to structure valid queries as its output.

 ## Data